kbmackenzie/henhen/docs/config.md

 ### `name`

 The name of your project.
-This name is used in log messages and error messages, but does not currently have much value otherwise.
+This field is **optional**: the name is used in log messages and error messages, but does not currently have much value otherwise.

 ### `source-files`